KunYi/Simple-UEFI-Bootloader/README.md

 **Version 1.2**

-This bootloader is like a much simpler version of GRUB/Elilo/Windows Boot Manager, mainly meant for writing your own operating system-less 64-bit programs or full operating systems.
-Supports Windows, Linux, and Mac executable binaries (PE32+, 64-bit ELF, and 64-bit Mach-O formats).
+This bootloader is like a much simpler version of GRUB/Elilo/Windows Boot Manager, but mainly meant for writing your own operating system-less 64-bit programs or full operating systems.
+It supports Windows, Linux, and Mac executable binaries (PE32+, 64-bit ELF, and 64-bit Mach-O formats).
 It also supports...
 Well, I'll let you figure that one out yourself. ;)

 ***See the "Releases" tab for usage information and downloads, and please post any bugs, feature requests, etc. in "Issues."***

-A minimal development environment for making your own programs/kernels that use this bootloader can be found here (it also includes a sample kernel):
+A minimal, cross-platform development environment for making your own programs and kernels that use this bootloader can be found here (a sample kernel is also included):
 https://github.com/KNNSpeed/Simple-Kernel/

 **Bootloader Features**